 Sound Effect Bleep: Sometimes when Joe swears, it's bleeped out, and sometimes, it's not, seemingly at random.
 There's no real reason for this other than Joe being silly.
+Often the bleeps aren't synchronised with the words they're meant to be bleeping, for the same reason.
 He claims he does this just to see if anyone points it out.
 That's it.

 Stylistic Suck: Parodied in the review for Kane and Lynch: Dog Days.
 Corporate Commander tells his employees to just take the first game and add tons of terrible YouTube video filter effects to screw it up and add Shaky Cam until nothing is visible.
 "Yes!
 More!
 Excellent!"